YOU HANDLE COMPLEX PROBLEMS EVERY DAY —

 I help busy professionals step out of survival mode and into a life that feels sustainable.

-Whether it’s a lifetime of carrying too much or the aftermath of a single event, I’ll walk with you as we explore the inner conflicts that keep you awake at night and begin making space for you to breathe again.
+Whether it’s a lifetime of carrying too much or the aftermath of a single event, I’ll walk with you as we explore what keeps you awake at night and begin making space for you to breathe again.

 As an Art Therapist, Licensed Professional Counselor, and clinician trained in Internal Family Systems (IFS), I support high-achieving adults in the DC Metro area to step back from overfunctioning, rediscover their needs, and give voice to those needs with confidence.